 When I pass my surveys out, I’m also careful to explain what my story is about and where I intend to have it published.
 And, unlike some journalists who sensationalize what takes place in prison, I make it clear that I won’t exploit anyone for a story.

 Prison journalism has its own unwritten code of ethics.
 Because we’re all convicts we have an obligation to “do no harm” to each other.
-I have to live with these guys.
+There are things inmates will say to each other, but they are supposed to stay off record.
+It’s important to know the difference because we’re not cops.
+An outside journalist may not care, but I have to live with these guys.
 Freedom of the press can result in a swift and decisive violation of one’s personhood.

 After I collect the 3-inch-by-5-inch slips of paper, I record and transcribe the answers and data onto a single page.
 I might use comments from the survey to write a story or as a starting point when I interview people directly.
 I usually do both.